-Action CIR 2g: Focus on the identification of more Class I multi-user trails and Class IV separated bike facilities.
+Action CIR 2g: Focus on the identification of more Class I trails and Class IV separated bike facilities.
 In particular, pursue Class I or Class IV alternatives to SR 116, SR 12 and Bodega Avenue, Class II Bike lanes, and sharrow markings to create viable north-south and east-west mobility opportunities for bicyclists and pedestrians of all ages, as identified in the Sebastopol Bicycle and Pedestrian Master Plan.

-Action CIR 2h: As funding becomes available, the City shall encourage Sonoma County Transit to provide faster and more efficient routes, more frequent headways, extend service hours, and serve a greater portion of the City.
-The City would review and renew the contract as necessary and, when feasible, include provisions for:
+Action CIR 2h: As funding becomes available, the City shall encourage Sonoma County Transit to provide more frequent headways, extend service hours, and serve a greater portion of the City.
+The City would review and renew the contract as necessary.

-- Consideration of an additional route. - Bus headways of 15 minutes or less on routes serving Sebastopol. - Local bus service operating until 10 PM. - Saturday and Sunday bus services with expanded weekend hours.
+- Bus headways of 45 minutes or less are desirable on routes serving Sebastopol. - Local bus service operating until 10 PM would be desirable. - Saturday and Sunday bus services with expanded weekend hours are desired.